 The Middlesex County Regional Chamber of Commerce and Einstein’s Alley have released a report on the impact of immigration on the economy of Middlesex County.
-Prepared under a “Gateways for Growth” grant from New American Economy, the report details the positive contributions that immigrants make to the county’s economy.
+Prepared under a “Gateways for Growth” grant from New American Economy to the NJ Business Immigration Coalition, the report details the positive contributions that immigrants make to the county’s economy.
 Although only 34.5% of the county’s population, immigrants make up 42.8% of its employed workforce and 64.4% of STEM workers.
 Immigrants were also disproportionately represented among the county’s entrepreneurs.
 They made up 49% of the business owners in the county.
 Immigrants in Middlesex were also well-educated.
 Slightly more than 50% of county immigrants had a bachelor’s degree or higher, compared to 38.9% of the U.S.-born.
 Without immigration, the county’s population would have declined 0.1 percent from 2013 to 2018.
 Instead, it rose 2.7 percent.

 New Americans in Middlesex County,